 - Enable opportunities for hands-on experience through live performances

-A graduating senior in the Merion Mercy Academy Music Department will have completed two advanced level classes, covering the five essential components of study including theory, ear training, history, technology, and composition.
+A graduating senior in the Merion Mercy Academy Performing Arts Department will have completed two advanced level classes in their chosen field, Acting I and II or Honors and AP Music.